KaranChandekar/ucpi-mapping/README.md

 # UCPI mapping

-A simple reactjs website for ucpimapping which will be deployed on netlify
+A simple React.js website for ucpimapping which is deployed on netlify.